ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 ## What is pipenv?

-pipenv creates an isolated environment for your project and manages the dependency packages your project uses.
-This concept is similar to that of **npm**'s node modules in nodeJs eco-system.
+Pipenv creates an isolated environment for your project and manages the dependency packages your project uses.
+This concept is similar to that of npm's node modules in nodeJs eco-system.

-Using the npm analogy, npm uses `package.json` to specification dependencies and `package-lock.json` to describe the dependency graph; pipenv uses [`Pipfile`](https://github.com/pypa/pipfile) and `Pipfile.lock`.
+Using the npm analogy, npm uses `package.json` to specify the dependencies and `package-lock.json` to describe the dependency graph; similarly, pipenv uses [`Pipfile`](https://github.com/pypa/pipfile) and `Pipfile.lock` for this purpose respectively.

 ## Installing pipenv

-:warning: The [official pipenv document](https://pipenv.pypa.io/en/latest/#install-pipenv-today) discourages installing pipenv with brew.
-The [recommended](https://pipenv.pypa.io/en/latest/install/#isolated-installation-of-pipenv-with-pipx) way of installation is with  [`pipx`](https://github.com/pypa/pipx) (I think `pipx` is analogous to `npx` in the javascript world?)
+The [recommended](https://pipenv.pypa.io/en/latest/install/#isolated-installation-of-pipenv-with-pipx) way of installing pipenv on OSX is with [`pipx`](https://github.com/pypa/pipx) (I think `pipx` is analogous to `npx` in the javascript world?):

-On my computer, I installed it with `pipx`:

 ```
 pipx install pipenv